 JULY 6, 2020.
 BY STAN GRANT, VITICULTURIST.

 The ripening period is the home stretch of the growing season.
 During this time, grape berries experience dramatic physical and chemical changes as they transition from hard, green, acidic, and unpalatable to soft, pigmented, sweet, and flavorful.
 These changes and continued berry expansion draw heavily on internal vine resources, creating what has been termed crop stress.
 After ripening begins, the viticultural focus is supplementing resources and protecting vines as needed to sustain their ripening functions.
-Before turning our attention to ripening period vineyard management, we need some background.
+Before turning our attention to the ripening period vineyard management, we need some background.

 Ripening Events and Definitions

 In the wine industry, we refer to the onset of ripening as veraison.
 It is evident visually as changes in grape color due to the appearance of pigments in grape skins.
-For white wine grape varieties, berries begin yellowing as chloroplasts cease functioning and carotenoid pigments become visible, while for red wine varieties, blue, purple and red anthocyanin pigments are synthesized and begin to accumulate (Fig. 1).
+For white wine grape varieties, berries begin yellowing as chloroplasts cease functioning and carotenoid pigments become visible, while for red wine varieties, blue, purple, and red anthocyanin pigments are synthesized and begin to accumulate (Fig. 1).
 The first indicator of ripening, however, is not visible because it occurs inside the berries.
 It is the onset of seed hardening, which begins a number of days before the beginning of coloration.

 While the onset of ripening is clear, the end is often less so.
 The fruit is mature when the seeds are viable and fruit achieves maturity before reaching ripeness.